Dominick Reyes

-Dominick Reyes (born December 26, 1989) is an American professional mixed martial artist and former college football player.
+Dominick Vincent Reyes (born December 26, 1989) is an American professional mixed martial artist.
 He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
-As of January 24, 2023, he is #11 in the UFC light heavyweight rankings.
+As of September 30, 2025, he is #8 in the UFC light heavyweight rankings.

+Prior to his mixed martial arts career, he played college football at Stony Brook.

 Background

-Reyes was born in Hesperia, California, on December 26, 1989, and is of Mexican American descent.
+Reyes was born in Hesperia, California, on December 26, 1989, and is Mexican American.
 Reyes was an athlete from a young age: he wrestled and played American football, aspiring to play in the NFL.
 Reyes grew up in a poor family; his parents encouraged him to pursue sports in order to avoid getting involved with gangs.
 After graduating from Hesperia High School, he moved to New York to attend Stony Brook University, where he earned his B.S. in Information Systems.

 Reyes was the starting safety for the Stony Brook Seawolves from 2009 to 2012, eventually becoming captain.
 He twice made the All-Conference team, including being named First Team All-Big South in 2012.

 He intercepted a pass in the end zone with 54 seconds remaining in the first round of the 2011 FCS Playoffs to give Stony Brook a 31–28 win over in-state rivals Albany.
 Reyes graduated from Stony Brook as the program's all-time leader in solo tackles (158), recording 259 tackles in total.
-While he received attention from NFL teams, his speed was deemed 'average' and he ultimately went undrafted in the 2013 NFL Draft.
+While he received attention from NFL teams, his speed was deemed 'average' and he ultimately went undrafted in the 2013 NFL draft.

 Although Reyes attended tryouts for the Canadian Football League afterwards, he had no desire to play for a league that was not top-level.
 Depressed about the apparent end to his NFL dreams, Reyes returned home to California and worked in construction.
 He would go on to work manual labor for his father's cabinetry business.
 He trained for MMA at Combat Cage Academy, his brother Alexander's gym, initially to stay in shape and vent frustration.
 Reyes started competing in amateur MMA fights shortly after.

 In 2017, Reyes accepted a job as an IT Technical Support Specialist at Oak Hills High School in Oak Hills, California.
-He left the job after two years to focus on UFC full-time.
+He left the job after two years to focus on competition in the UFC full-time.
 ESPN's Hallie Grossman described his life during this time as "pulling Clark Kent-ish double duty: by day, he was the technology nerd who made sure the campus internet ran smoothly and installed new computers in classrooms.
 By night, he was the fighter trying to carve a place for himself in MMA, in King of the Cage and Legacy Fighting Alliance and eventually, finally, the UFC."